OSGeo/OSGeoLive-doc/en/overview/mapguide_overview.rst

   :alt: screenshot
   :align: right

-.. note:: Due to space constraints on the DVD, MapGuide is currently not installed.
+.. note:: Due to space constraints, MapGuide is currently not installed on OSGeo-Live.

 .. commented out as manual install doesn't currently work: To install it open up a terminal and run ``cd gisvm/bin; sudo ./install_mapguide.sh``